timmy21300/something.host-helpguides/windows-autostartbot.md

 # How to automatically start your Bot on VPS start up (Windows)

 1. Create a `start.bat` file in your bot folder.
-This file should contain below, replace `index.js` if your bot has ai different file.
-(Using this will alsowe restart your bot if is unexpectedly goes 'offline'.
+This file should contain below, replace `index.js` if your bot has a different file.
+(Using this will also restart your bot if it unexpectedly goes 'offline'.
 ```bat
 @echo off
 echo Starting...